If I Ran the Zoo: Adaptation

 Some of the animals featured in If I Ran the Zoo have been featured in a segment of The Hoober-Bloob Highway, a 1975 CBS TV special.
 In this segment, Hoober-Bloob babies don't have to be human if they don't choose to be, so Mr. Hoober-Bloob shows them a variety of different animals, including ones from If I Ran the Zoo (and On Beyond Zebra!).
 Such animals include: Obsks, a flock of Wild Bippo-No-Bungus, a Tizzle-Topped Tufted Mazurka, a Big-Bug-Who-Is-Very-Surprising, Chuggs, a Deer with Horns-That-Are-Just-A-Bit-Queer, a New Sort-Of-A-Hen, an Elephant-Cat, and an Iota.

-In the 2008 American animated film Horton Hears a Who!, Palooskis (including Mrs. Quilligan (voiced by Jaime Pressly) and her daughter Jessica Quilligan (voiced by Laura Ortiz)), other Glummoxes (the unnamed animals in pre/post page, including Glummox Mom (voiced by Laraine Newman) and her daughter Angela (voiced by Colleen O'Shaughnessey)), and Deer Whose-horns-are-connected-from-one-to-the-other appear as residents of the Jungle of Nool.
+In the 2008 American animated film Horton Hears a Who!, Palooskis(parrot-like birds with characteristic wig-like headdresses) (including Mrs. Quilligan (voiced by Jaime Pressly) and her daughter Jessica Quilligan (voiced by Laura Ortiz)), Glummoxes (the unnamed antylope-like animals in pre/post page, including Mrs. Glummox (voiced by Laraine Newman) and her daughter Angela Glummox (voiced by Colleen O'Shaughnessey)), and Deer-whose-horns-are-connected-from-one-to-the-others appear as residents of the Jungle of Nool.